-As of December 31, 2012, we had \$453,617 of U.S. federal net operating loss carryforwards (NOL's), available to reduce taxable income in future years.
+As of December 31, 2012, we had \$439,216 of U.S. federal net operating loss carryforwards (NOL's), available to reduce taxable income in future years.
 Included in our U.S. federal net operating losses is \$10,337 associated with the acquisition of Enobia.
 A portion of these NOL's are currently subject to an annual limitation under section 382 of the Internal Revenue Code of 1986, as amended (section 382).
 We believe it is more likely than not that we will use the majority of net operating losses.
 However, the ability to use net operating loss carryforwards will be dependent on our ability to generate taxable income.
 The net operating loss carryforwards may expire before we generate sufficient taxable income.

 Our ability to utilize the NOL's may be further limited if we undergo an ownership change, as defined in section 382.
 This ownership change could be triggered by substantial changes in the ownership of our outstanding stock, which are generally outside of our control.
 An ownership change would exist if the stockholders, or group of stockholders, who own or have owned, directly or indirectly, 5% or more of the value of our stock, or are otherwise treated as 5% stockholders under section 382 and the regulations promulgated there under, increase their aggregate percentage ownership of our stock by more than 50 percentage points over the lowest percentage of our stock owned by these stockholders at any time during the testing period, which is generally the three-year period preceding the potential ownership change.
-In the event of an ownership change, section 382 imposes an annual limitation on the amount of post-ownership change taxable income a corporation may offset with pre-ownership change NOL's.
+In the event of an ownership change NOL's.
 The limitation imposed by section 382 for any post-change year would be determined by multiplying the value of our stock immediately before the ownership change (subject to certain adjustments) by the applicable long-term tax-exempt rate.
 Any unused annual limitation may be carried over to later years, and the limitation may under certain circumstances be increased by built-in gains which may be present with respect to assets held by us at the time of the ownership change that are recognized in the five-year period after the ownership change.
 Our use of NOL's arising after the date of an ownership change would not be affected.